rhomobile/rhomobile-docs/docs/en/5.0.25/guide/app_icon_splash.md

 * Default-LandscapeLeft.png - size 1024x768 - for iPad in LandscapeLeft orientation on start, if not defined then Default-Landscape.png will be used
 * Default-LandscapeRight.png - size 1024x768 - for iPad in LandscapeRight orientation on start, if not defined then Default-Landscape.png will be used

-> Note: Use rake command  "rake build:iphone:setup_xcode_project" for setup XCode project for current application (include loading images, icons, etc.)
+> Note: Use rake command  "rake build:iphone:setup_xcode_project" to setup the XCode project for changes in the current application (include loading images, icons, etc.)